Grandeurwang/Text_mining_and_NLP_of_happyDB_by_Grandeurwang/README.md

 ### [Data Source](/data)

-You may find the complete introduction here: [LInk](https://rit-public.github.io/HappyDB/)
+You may find the complete introduction of HappyDB here: [LInk](https://rit-public.github.io/HappyDB/)

 ### Project Summary:
 + Analyzed and visualized frequent key words regarding happiness and implemented sentiment analysis to explore and compare the different degrees of happiness between different genders and between age groups